-AccountingChief FinancialBoard ofsection \rightarrow Officer \rightarrow CEO \rightarrow Directors
+Accounting Chief Finan Chief Financial ancial Board Board of section \rightarrow Officer \rightarrow CEO \rightarrow Directors

 The financial information is disclosed via the following procedure.
-The Corporate

-Officer in charge of public relations prepares disclosure documents based on financial information from the section(s) in charge of settling accounts as submitted through a committee set up for disclosures on the financial statements and, after the Chief Financial Officer has reviewed the documents, the documents are proposed to the CEO, who then approves the disclosure following a Board of Directors resolution.
+The Corporate Officer in charge of public relations prepares disclosure documents based on financial information from the section(s) in charge of settling accounts as submitted through a committee set up for disclosures on the financial statements and, after the Chief Financial Officer has reviewed the documents, the documents are proposed to the CEO, who then approves the disclosure following a Board of Directors resolution.

-Committee set up for Corporate Officer

-disclosure of \rightarrow in charge of \rightarrow CEO \rightarrow Disclosure

-financial statements public relations
+Committee set up for Corporate Officer disclosure of $$\rightarrow$$ in charge of \rightarrow CEO \rightarrow Disclosure financial statements public relations